iltuoconsulenteit/DocCropper-Test/README.md

 The interface includes small placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding.
 Place your own images inside `static/logos/` and reference them from `static/index.html`.
 The expected filenames are `header_logo.png` for the top banner and `footer_logo.png` for the footer.
 If these files are missing, the placeholders will be used automatically.
 Default preferences for language, PDF layout, page orientation and scaling are stored in `settings.json`.
 Any change you make through the interface is saved back to this file via the `/settings` API.
-Without una licenza valida i PDF esportati mostrano un grande watermark "DEMO" da pagina due in poi.
-Per prove e dimostrazioni puoi inserire la chiave `ILTUOCONSULENTEIT-DEV` in `settings.json` o indicarla tramite la variabile `DOCROPPER_DEV_LICENSE`.
+Senza una licenza valida i PDF esportati mostrano un grande watermark "DEMO" da pagina due in poi.
+Per test e dimostrazioni si può usare una chiave di sviluppo da inserire in `settings.json` o indicare tramite la variabile `DOCROPPER_DEV_LICENSE`.
 Language JSON files live in `static/lang/`.
 Add additional translations by creating new `<code>lang.json</code>` files and updating the language selector.
 Processed images appear as thumbnails.
 Each thumbnail offers **Rotate**, **Edit**, and **Delete** buttons so you can refine the results.
 Click a thumbnail itself to view it in a modal overlay.